Ordinary Form of the Mass (Novus Ordo, New) compared to the Extraordinary Form of the Mass (Traditional, Tridentine)

 The text of Quo Primum shows that Pope Pius V recognized that his Extraordinary Form of the Mass was a NEW RITE, not the same thing that had been celebrated for 15 centuries.

-Although most traditionalists would not go so far as to say that the seat of Peter has been vacant or in apostasy since Vatican II (Sedevacantists) many think that the documents are flawed or that we should not pay attention to them.
+Although most traditionally minded Catholics would not go so far as Sedevacantists who say that the seat of Peter has been vacant or in apostasy since Vatican II, many think that the documents are flawed to the extent that we should not pay attention to them.
+We have a separate article on the "Ambiguities of Vatican II".
 The problem with that thinking is that each of the documents of the Council were voted on by the bishops.
 It's like saying, "4000 bishops came together to decide the direction of the Church in the modern world and the Holy Spirit stayed home."
 Naturally, the next question for any thinking person would be: "What if the Holy Spirit didn't show up for the other councils?
 What else should we call into question?"
 There is not much difference between that position and Protestantism.
 We have a positive obligation to submit to teachings and public statements voted upon by our bishops during an Ecumenical Council.
 We cannot reject the authority of a Council without calling into question other councils.
 Here's Pope Benedict XVI in his letter to open the Year of Faith:

 ...
 It seemed that timing the launch of the Year of Faith to coincide with the fiftieth anniversary of the opening of the Second Vatican Council would provide a good opportunity to help people understand that the texts bequeathed by the Council Fathers, in the words of Blessed John Paul II, “have lost nothing of their value or brilliance.
 They need to be read correctly, to be widely known and taken to heart as important and normative texts of the Magisterium, within the Church's Tradition ...
 I feel more than ever in duty bound to point to the Council as the great grace bestowed on the Church in the twentieth century: there we find a sure compass by which to take our bearings in the century now beginning.”
 I would also like to emphasize strongly what I had occasion to say concerning the Council a few months after my election as Successor of Peter: “if we interpret and implement it guided by a right hermeneutic, it can be and can become increasingly powerful for the ever necessary renewal of the Church.”